Make universal credit fit for families

 We were part of the #KeepTheLifeline campaign and helped secure changes for working families in 2021.
 This included increases to the work allowance and a reduction to the taper rate in universal credit.

-We successfully campaigned for increases to the work allowance in 2018.
+We successfully campaigned for increases to the work allowance in 2018 too.

-We have also campaigned on the long wait – initially people had to wait six weeks for their first payment of Universal Credit.
+We have also campaigned on the long wait – initially people had to wait six weeks for their first payment of universal credit.
 In the November 2017 budget the Chancellor announced that the wait would now effectively be five weeks, and there will be more help with advance payments.
-We’re very grateful to everyone who has supported our campaign to bring down the six-week wait.
+But this is not enough: we've joined the Trussell Trust's Five weeks too long campaign to end the wait.

 Children in London have been able to travel around the capital for free, or at a discounted rate, since 2005.
 In June 2020, the government offered a bailout deal to TfL which insisted on suspending free travel for under 18s.
 This would have been a disaster for families with children who are already struggling.
 We successfully campaigned for transport in London to be kept free for under 18s.